-- the agreement of a mutually acceptable start date and the entering into a contract incorporating the college's standard terms and conditions of employment; - verification of the applicant's identity; - verification of qualifications, whether professional or otherwise, which the college takes into account in making the appointment decision, or which are referred to in the application form; - verification of the applicant's employment history; - the receipt of at least two references (one of which must be from the applicant's most recent employer) which the college considers to be satisfactory; - for positions which involve "teaching work", information about whether the applicant has ever been referred to, or is the subject of a sanction, restriction or prohibition issued by, the Teaching Regulation Agency (formerly known as the National College for Teaching and Leadership) which renders them unable or unsuitable to work at the college; - information about whether a sanction or restriction has been imposed by a professional regulating authority in the European Economic Area (EEA) should the applicant have taught in the EEA; - any further checks which the college decides are necessary as a result of the applicant having lived or worked outside of the UK which may include an overseas criminal records check, certificate of good conduct or professional references; - where the position amounts to "regulated activity" (see section 4.3 below), the receipt of an enhanced disclosure from the DBS which the college considers to be satisfactory; - confirmation that the applicant is not named on the Children's Barred List; - information about whether the applicant has ever been subject to a direction under section 142 of the Education Act 2002 which renders them unable or unsuitable to work at the college; - for management positions, information about whether the applicant has ever been referred to the Department for Education, or is the subject of a direction under section 128 of the Education and Skills Act 2008, which renders them unable or unsuitable to work at the college; - verification of the applicant's medical fitness for the role; and - verification of the applicant's right to work in the UK. - The college is required to carry out an enhanced DBS check and a Children's Barred List check for all staff, supply staff and governors who will be engaging in "regulated activity".
+- the agreement of a mutually acceptable start date and the entering into a contract incorporating the college's standard terms and conditions of employment; - verification of the applicant's identity; - verification of qualifications, whether professional or otherwise, which the college takes into account in making the appointment decision, or which are referred to in the application form; - verification of the applicant's employment history; - the receipt of at least two references (one of which must be from the applicant's most recent employer) which the college considers to be satisfactory; - for positions which involve "teaching work", information about whether the applicant has ever been referred to, or is the subject of a sanction, restriction or prohibition issued by, the Teaching Regulation Agency (formerly known as the National College for Teaching and Leadership) which renders them unable or unsuitable to work at the college; - any further checks which the college decides are necessary as a result of the applicant having lived or worked outside of the UK which may include an overseas criminal records check, certificate of good conduct or professional references; - where the position amounts to "regulated activity" (see section 4.3 below), the receipt of an enhanced disclosure from the DBS which the college considers to be satisfactory; - confirmation that the applicant is not named on the Children's Barred List; - information about whether the applicant has ever been subject to a direction under section 142 of the Education Act 2002 which renders them unable or unsuitable to work at the college; - for management positions, information about whether the applicant has ever been referred to the Department for Education, or is the subject of a direction under section 128 of the Education and Skills Act 2008, which renders them unable or unsuitable to work at the college; - verification of the applicant's medical fitness for the role; and - verification of the applicant's right to work in the UK. - The college is required to carry out an enhanced DBS check and a Children's Barred List check for all staff, supply staff and governors who will be engaging in "regulated activity".
 The college can also carry out an enhanced DBS check on a person who would be carrying out regulated activity but for the fact that they do not carry out their duties frequently enough, ie roles which would amount to regulated activity if carried out more frequently.
 In nearly all cases the college will be able to carry out an enhanced DBS check and a Children's Barred List check.